Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 ### Method 2: The Hardcore Way

-To achieve the smallest possible archive size, use the maximum settings of 7zip.
-The resulting archive may or may not be much smaller than before, but it will definitely be as small as possible.
-However, this process could take a long time, depending on your hardware, and is very resource-intensive.
+Use the maximum 7-Zip settings if you want the smallest archive size.
+Depending on the game and your hardware, the result may be only slightly smaller, and the compression step can take a long time.

 ```bash
 7z a -mx=9 -mfb=64 -md=32m -ms=on game.7z /path/to/game/folder/Crawl/*